Revolutionary Socialist Party (Netherlands)

-The Revolutionary Socialist Party (Revolutionair Socialistische Partij or RSP) was a Dutch socialist political party, that has been variously characterized as Trotskyite and syndicalist.
+The Revolutionary Socialist Party (Revolutionair Socialistische Partij or RSP) was a Dutch socialist political party, that has been variously characterized as Trotskyist and syndicalist.
 In 1935 it merged with the Independent Socialist Party (OSP) to form the Revolutionary Socialist Workers' Party (Revolutionair Socialistische Arbeiderspartij, RSAP), but most of the former OSP members left the united party the same year.
 Henk Sneevliet was the RSP/RSAP's undisputed leader throughout its existence, as well as its only Representative.